zrcoder/amisgo/classfile.md

-amisgo is a Go+ [classfile module](https://github.com/goplus/gop/blob/main/doc/classfile.md), so you can use it like classfile.
+amisgo is a Go+ [classfile module](https://github.com/goplus/gop/blob/main/doc/classfile.md), so you can use it by following the classfile specification to reduce much codes.

 1. Initialize your amisgo project